Low-Carb No-Bake Chocolate Coconut Bars

 Spring is here, and summer is just around the corner!
 I can’t believe that, finally, we are having warmer temperatures here in Toronto.
 As you know, I’m originally from Brazil, and my hometown is very hot with temperatures between 20ºC (68ºF) to 32ºC (90ºF) all year.
 And because it’s a city surrounded by the ocean, I never really minded the heat.
 It’s perfect weather to spend the day at the beach! 😉

-So, you can imagine how hard it was for me to spend my first winter in Canada.
+So, you can imagine how hard it was for me to spend my first winter in Canada (but these adorable Snowman Chocolate Cups helped hahaha).
 But I have to say, I love summertime in Toronto even without the beach.
 This city has lots of activities during this time of the year, and you are always outside enjoying life with your loved ones.

 I love all the parks with playgrounds, and now that Thomas is walking, it’s great.
 I’m always walking and playing with him outside.
 If you follow me on Instagram, you have probably seen all the little videos (insta-stories) I constantly post of this city and the activities we’ve been doing.

 When you crave a chocolate, peanut butter, and coconut combo but don’t want to feel guilty eating a heavy dessert, these Low-Carb No-Bake Chocolate Coconut Bars are perfect for you.
 This is definitely a treat that you will satisfy your sweet tooth, and the best part is, you don’t need to bake it.
 All you need are the ingredients and a microwave.
-These bars are an easy and delicious dessert for summer.
+These bars are an easy and delicious dessert for summer just like my Healthier Chocolate Chip Cookie Bars, Keto Chocolate Bars Recipe, and Peanut Butter Chocolate Chip Bars.

 I love these Low-Carb No-Bake Chocolate Coconut Bars especially because of the combination of chocolate and peanut butter.
-This combo is so rich in flavour and delicious, making them a guaranteed success!
+This combo is so rich in flavor and delicious, making them a guaranteed success!

 - They are gluten-free.